 Sparta History

-The town of Sparta was the result of years of planning and months of construction on Sparta Ditch.
-It was known that the Sparta area was rich in placer gold, but it lacked the water needed to extract the gold.
+The town of Sparta was settled after years of planning and months of work on the Sparta Ditch.
+The surrounding area was known to be rich in placer gold, but a reliable water supply was needed to recover it.

-The Sparta Ditch was the work of the Eagle Canal Company, which was formed in 1869 to explore the viability of mining ditches in the area.
-With the backing of Baker City investor William H. Packwood, the ditch project was started in mid-1871.
-The completed ditch was thirty two miles in length.
+The Sparta Ditch was the work of the Eagle Canal Company, which was formed in 1869 to explore the viability of mining ditches in the region.
+With the backing of Baker City investor William H. Packwood, the ditch project was started in mid-1871, and the completed ditch was thirty-two miles in length.

 An excellent article from the Oregon Encyclopedia discusses the Chinese laborers that built the ditch: